Uinta ground squirrel: Behavior

 Uinta ground squirrels are primarily herbivorous, and mostly eat grass, seeds, and the leaves of forbs, along with a small amount of earthworms and discarded human food.
 The exact composition of the diet changes throughout the year.
+They have been observed to have a preference for common dandelions, Taraxacum officinale, in their feeding habits.
 Their most common predators are coyotes, badgers, weasels, and raptors.

 Although they often live in colonies, adults react aggressively towards one another outside of the breeding season, with females being more intolerant than males.
 Males mark their territories with scent glands in their cheeks, which they rub on the ground, but do not mark the entrances to their burrows.
 The squirrels greet one another by sniffing, escalating to threat postures and bristling the hair on their tails, and eventually to wrestling, boxing, and chasing if the intruder does not retreat.

 The squirrels make six distinct vocalisations: chirps, squeals, squawks, trills, growls, and teeth clattering.
 These are used primarily as a means of gaining attention, and all are used in aggressive interactions between individuals.
 However, chirps are also used to warn of aerial predators, and trills to warn of predators on the ground, with squirrels hearing them either adopting an alert posture or running for their burrows.

 Uinta ground squirrels are only active for a few months each year.
 Adult males wake from hibernation around mid March, but may wait a few weeks before emerging, depending upon the weather.
 Females emerge slightly later, followed by female and then male yearlings.
 Adults return to their burrows to hibernate between late July and mid August, with juveniles following about two weeks later.

 During their active periods the squirrels are diurnal.